-Feeding hungry people seems such a natural thing for a church to do.
+Feeding hungry people seems like such a natural thing for a church to do.
 Hungry people come to church to be fed spiritually.
-Hungry people should be able to come to church to be fed physically.
+Hungry people should be able to come to church to be fed physically too.
 That’s why St. Augustine’s has a Neighborhood Food Pantry!

 We know that there are too many in our community who simply don’t have enough food.
-We also know that often it's the “working poor” – men and women with low-paying jobs – who don’t qualify for emergency assistance and struggle to make ends meet even as they bring home one or more paychecks.
-So we’ve designed our pantry to fit their needs.
+We also know that it's often those with low-paying jobs, who don’t qualify for emergency assistance, and struggle to feed their families and pay their bills.
+This food pantry was created for them.

-We buy our food from Feeding America Food Bank for a maximum of 16 cents per pound.
-That’s a huge savings over grocery store prices.
+The food we buy from Feeding America Food Bank is purchased for a maximum of 16 cents per pound.
+Those are huge savings over grocery store prices.
 A box of cereal costs us 15 cents instead of 3 or 4 dollars.
 A jar of peanut butter might be a quarter instead of 2 dollars.
-We fund our pantry as a line item in our church budget, but we gladly accept direct monetary contributions to our account with Gleaners.
-There are tremendous tax benefits to such a donation.
+We fund our pantry from our church budget, but we gladly accept direct monetary contributions to our account with Gleaners.
+Direct monetary contributions to Gleaners also come with generous tax benefits for those who choose to donate.
 Please contact the parish office to find out more.

 Does our Neighborhood Food Pantry make a difference?
 Absolutely!
 Many of our neighbors come every time we’re open, while others come once in a while as they need the help.
 A few come only once.